tecton-ai/demo-test/demo-test/create_feature.md

 # Create a new feature using a PushFeaturePackage

-1. Create a new file:
+1. Create and open a new file:

-   `touch /katacoda-repo/features/ad_interesting_score.py`{{execute}}

-2. Open the file:

    `/katacoda-repo/features/ad_interesting_score.py`{{open}}

-3. Copy the code below into the file:
+2. Copy the code below into the file:

   <pre class="file" data-filename="/katacoda-repo/features/ad_interesting_score.py" data-target="replace">
    from tecton import PushFeaturePackage, MaterializationConfig